ipfs-inactive/blog/content/post/057-ipfs-desktop-0-9.md

 author: Henrique Dias
 ---

-IPFS Desktop has come a long way to being what it is nowadays.
-We are here to cellebrate and announce the [release of 0.9.0](https://github.com/ipfs-shipyard/ipfs-desktop/releases) and, with that, tell a bit about the story of this application and, of course, the new features.
+IPFS Desktop has come a long way to reach its current form.
+We are here to celebrate and announce the [release of 0.9.0](https://github.com/ipfs-shipyard/ipfs-desktop/releases) and share the story of this application and, of course, all the exciting new features.

 ## Once upon a time...